 Part 1: Laboratory animal science

-We will delve into the subject and looking specifically at what tasks a vet can have within laboratory animals.
+We will dive into the subjects and looking specifically at what tasks a veterinarian can have within laboratory animals.

 Part 2: Clinical examination techniques on living animals.